 - Numbness or tingling.

-- Enlarged and ruptured spleens have happened with Zarxio (filgrastim-sndz injection).
+- Enlarged and ruptured spleens have happened with Zarxio (filgrastim-sndz).
 Sometimes, ruptured spleens have been deadly.
 Call your doctor right away if you have left upper stomach pain or left shoulder pain.

-- Swelling of the main blood vessel that comes out of the heart (aorta) has happened with Zarxio (filgrastim-sndz injection).
+- Swelling of the main blood vessel that comes out of the heart (aorta) has happened with Zarxio (filgrastim-sndz).
 Call your doctor right away if you feel very tired or weak.
 Call your doctor if you have fever, stomach pain, or back pain.

 What are some other side effects of Zarxio?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: